 Will there be a Fitbit Charge 7?

 Google has not officially confirmed the Fitbit Charge 7 as of June 2026.
 Based on patent filings and community leaks, a Charge 7 is believed to be in development — but with the Fitbit Air now launched, its timeline and positioning remain uncertain.
 The most likely announcement window is the Made by Google event in autumn 2026.
+In August 2026, an unidentified screen-equipped tracker began appearing in Google’s own Pixel 11 ad campaign, adding real (though not confirmed) evidence that new hardware is coming.

 When is the Fitbit Charge 7 Release date?